JURASSIC COAST OSTEOPATHY PRIVACY STATEMENT - HOW WE COLLECT & USE YOUR PERSONAL DATA AND KEEP IT SECURE AND CONFIDENTIAL (UPDATED JANUARY 2021)

 WHO OR WHAT IS JURASSIC COAST OSTEOPATHY?
-It is an osteopathic practice in Weymouth; the principal & currently sole Registered Osteopath is Helena Greenwood but other osteopaths may work here as associates or locums.
+It is an osteopathic practice in Weymouth; the principal is Helena Greenwood Registered Osteopath and Vitor Abreu Da Costa, Registered Osteopath, works at the clinic as an Associate.
 As an osteopathic practice, we diagnose & treat health conditions and treatments are carried out according the standards of our registering body the General Osteopathic Council http://www.osteopathy.org.uk/standards/osteopathic-practice/.
-In addition, Helena is a member of the Institute of Osteopathy and works in accordance with their patient charter http://www.iosteopathy.org/osteopathy/the-patient-charter/.
+In addition, our Osteopaths are members of the Institute of Osteopathy and work in accordance with their patient charter http://www.iosteopathy.org/osteopathy/the-patient-charter/.

 WHY AM I READING THIS?
 Under the General Data Protection Regulations (GDPR) 2018, all European businesses must tell you what ‘personal data’ they hold about you, their data protection policies to ensure that it is not used (‘processed’) in an illegal way and your rights to access it.

 WHAT IS ‘PERSONAL DATA’ AT JURASSIC COAST OSTEOPATHY?
 Anything we store on paper or electronically about you that is not already in the public domain that could identify you eg your full name, address, telephone number, email address, medical history, ip address (from visiting our website), payment card details (by using our card payment machine).
 Medical details are 'special category' data i.e. considered sensitive which puts even greater requirements on us to ensure they are kept safe & secure.